brson/toolchain-horizons/blogpost-claude-synth.md

 - Java: Binary search using Maven with compile validation
 - Node: Binary search using nvm with runtime import validation
 - All used major version specs to allow maximum dependency flexibility

+A note on the code:
+I had Claude Code help me write the binary search logic, and we went through a few iterations to get the iterator adapters right.
+It suggested a verbose but clear implementation first, then we refined it to something more concise and idiomatic.
+The back-and-forth reminded me that even for straightforward algorithms, there's often a tension between "obviously correct" and "elegantly concise."
+I tend to err on the side of concise these days, but I can see the argument for verbose when the code is meant to be copied.

 Full experimental code and raw data available in the [GitHub repository](https://github.com/brson/dep-tool-comp).